 The downside is that you have to pay for both these courses.
 However, there are some free resources you can use to learn Java.
 Here are a few of them:

 - Udemy has a free Java tutorial course with over 16 hours of video.
 It has a 4.3 star rating, and over 1 million people have signed up to the course.

 - CodeAcademy has a beginner’s introduction to Java which you can try for free.

 - Stanford University’s Programming Methodology Course teaches Java, although it looks a little dated.

 What about Kotlin?

-In 2017, Google changed the official language for Android development to Kotlin.
+In 2017, Google changed the official language for building Android apps to Kotlin.
 This is a new programming language that is described as a more streamlined version of Java.

 This raises the question of whether someone who wants to create an Android app should forget about learning Java and study Kotlin instead.